 Arthritis is the most common reason for the need of knee replacement surgery.For knee damage,knee replacement surgery is recommended.
 For more information refer Arthroscopic Treatment in Asia.This will be very helpful.

-Hey Dolph, Actually what you’re going through is normal.
-It is normal for the knee to get in pain.
-The pain will still exist until it gets fully healed and it would take couple months for your knee to recover and get back and perform your normal movement.
-The training you’re doing is good it’s advisable but also expect the pain because it is a part of the recovery process.
+Actually, what you’re going through is normal.
+It is normal for the knee to be in pain.
+The pain will persist until it’s fully healed and it would take a couple of months for your knee to recover and regain its normal movement.
+The training you’re doing is good.
+It’s advisable to continue, but also expect the pain because it’s a part of the recovery process.